-Water plays a vital role in Golden Power's daily operations and production.
-Since the company receives water supply from the local government as part of municipal services, there have been no noteworthy challenges in sourcing water.
+Water is essential to Golden Power's daily operations and production.
+Our water supply, sourced from local government municipal services, has been reliable with no significant supply challenges.
 Nevertheless, the Group has proactively fostered a water-saving mindset within the workplace by implementing water-saving guidelines.
-The company has installed water-saving facilities within its production facilities to recycle and reuse water for machine cooling purposes, resulting in a notable reduction in water consumption and discharge.
+The Group has installed water-saving facilities within its production facilities to recycle and reuse water for machine cooling purposes, resulting in a notable reduction in water consumption and discharge.
 Additionally, regular inspections of water pipes are carried out across all business units to prevent any potential water leakage.